pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/okta.md

 ### Configuring the Application

 Next you will be guided through a wizard to configure the Okta application.
-The first step is to give it a name---Pulumi Service for example---and an icon.
+The first step is to give it a name---Pulumi Cloud for example---and an icon.

 ![Configuring a SAML Integration](/images/docs/reference/service/saml-okta/create-saml-integration.png)